 Surrounded by bushland reserves, white sand and the sloping vines of Pipers Brook wineries, Bridport is an ideal place to relax.
 The town's population of around 1,500 almost triples in summer when holidaymakers flock to this seaside town.

 Bridport's main industries are tourism, dairy and vegetable farming and seasonal scallop processing.

-The Bridport Wildflower Reserve in the Granite Point Conservation Area bursts into vibrant colour in spring with spectacular wildflower displays and feeding birds.
+In spring, the wildflowers and birds are prolific in the Granite Point Coastal Reserve and Bridport Wildflower Reserve.
 Other nearby reserves have spectacular coastal views, waterfalls, white sand dunes and native wildlife.

 Bridport is a 1-hr drive (85 km) north-east of Launceston.

 - Stop at one of the wineries in the area